doomdagger/learn-python/String.md

 ## Strings in Action

-> **Caution:** Python doesn¡¯t allow you to mix numbers and strings in + expressions: `'abc'+9` raises an error instead of automatically converting 9 to a string.
+> **Caution:** Python doesnÂ¡Â¯t allow you to mix numbers and strings in + expressions: `'abc'+9` raises an error instead of automatically converting 9 to a string.

 ```python
 myjob = 'spam'